hyperledger-labs/perun-doc/source/node/introduction.rst

 Perun-node cli
 --------------
-We provide interactive CLI to interact with the running instance of perun-node.
+Perun-nodecli is an interactive CLI program to interact with the running instance of perun-node.
 The options available and the pre-requisites we have to set before running this cli is well explained in the below link.

 For steps to build the perun-node, perun-node cli, see the `Readme file <https://perun.network/>`_